rontarrant/gtkDcoding/docs/_posts/2019-06-07-0042-custom-dialog-i.md

 - the `Box` constructor still expects global padding, and
 - the `packStart()` or `packEnd()` functions expect local padding.

-The `_pJustify` variable will be one of values from the `BoxJustify` enum discussed in *A Lighting-fast Introduction to Design* above.
+The `_pJustify` variable will be one of the values from the `BoxJustify` enum discussed in *A Lighting-fast Introduction to Design* above.

 ## The Constructor